pyrosm/pyrosm/README.md

 # PyrOSM

 **PyrOSM** is a **`fast`** Python library for reading OpenStreetMap from `protobuf` files (`*.osm.pbf`) into Geopandas GeoDataFrames.
-PyrOSM makes it easy to extract quickly various datasets from OpenStreetMap pbf-dumps including road networks, buildings and points of interest.
+PyrOSM makes it easy to extract various datasets from OpenStreetMap pbf-dumps including road networks, buildings and points of interest.

 The library has been developed by keeping performance in mind, hence, it is mainly written in Cython (*Python with C-like performance*).
 PyrOSM is built on top of another Cython library called [Pyrobuf](https://github.com/appnexus/pyrobuf) which is a faster Cython alternative